BBN-Q/QGL/doc/index.md

 # Getting Started with QGL

-Quantum Gate Language (QGL) is a domain specific language embedded in python for specifying gate sequences on quantum processors.
+Quantum Gate Language (QGL) is a domain specific programming language embedded in python for specifying gate sequences on quantum processors.
 It is a low-level language in the sense that users write programs at the level of gates on physical qubits.
 While the QGL developers pay particular attention to the requirements of